To content

 The Backyard Babies website on a desktop web browser.

-For the discography page Dregen sent photos of record covers from his personal collection.
+For the discography page, Dregen sent photos of his personal collection.

 The Backyard Babies website used on Mobile Safari on an iPhone X.